guirgouveia/devops-stack/dockerize/README.md

 The *($1)* to pass the necessary configurations to the app, such as the database credentials and the database name.

-The image can also be pushed to a Docker registry, such as Docker Hub, to be used by the Kubernetes cluster in the next task, with:
+The image can also be built and pushed to a Docker registry, such as Docker Hub, to be used by the Kubernetes cluster in the next task, with:

 ```
-docker-compose push
+docker-compose build --push
 ```

 ### About the Docker Image